Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/data_channels.md

 # Data Channels (Extensions)

-Data channels can be created by developers to extend the default ISAR functionality for sending and receiving custom data.
-These channels can be used as extensions to ISAR, providing additional user specific functionality.
+Data channels can be created by developers to extend the default Hololight Stream functionality by sending and receiving custom data.
+These channels can be used as extensions to Hololight Stream, providing additional user specific functionality.

 > :warning: Data channels require implementation on both client and server applications.
 Extensions written with data channels will only be possible if writing a custom client to send/receive the custom data.

 ## Registering a Data Channel

 Data channels can be registered by exposing a function with the `DataChannelRegistration` attribute.
-This function will be called by ISAR and it is expected that the implementor register themselves at this point.
+This function will be called by Hololight Stream and it is expected that the implementor register themselves at this point.
 The below snippet provides and example of registering a data channel.

 ```
 [DataChannelRegistration]